seprov/metal-vector-add/README.md

 	cpu           gpu           426.35468      0.848
 	gpu           gpu           0.79917      452.207

 --

 I guess CPU-CPU computation would have taken close to an hour for the next largest array.

 GPU-GPU can compute up to 1000000000 element arrays (10.42998 seconds).
 The program crashes on addition of arrays of the next largest size with the following error:

-	Execution of the command buffer was aborted due to an error during execution.
+<code>Execution of the command buffer was aborted due to an error during execution.
-	Insufficient Memory (00000008:kIOGPUCommandBufferCallbackErrorOutOfMemory)
+Insufficient Memory (00000008:kIOGPUCommandBufferCallbackErrorOutOfMemory)</code>